 Several key concepts are essential for designing and implementing an effective strength training program:

-• Specificity: This principle states that training should be specific to the demands of the sport or activity.
+- Specificity: This principle states that training should be specific to the demands of the sport or activity.
 The exercises chosen should mimic the movement patterns and energy systems used in the sport.
-For example, a sprinter would focus on exercises that develop explosive leg power, such as squats, lunges, and plyometrics.
+Here's one way to look at it: a sprinter would focus on exercises that develop explosive leg power, such as squats, lunges, and plyometrics.

-• Individualization: Each athlete is unique, with different strengths, weaknesses, and training histories.
-A strength training program should be tailored to the individual athlete's needs and goals.
+- Individualization: Each athlete is unique, with different strengths, weaknesses, and training histories.
+A strength training program should be suited to the individual athlete's needs and goals.

 Types of Strength Training Exercises